nickzoic/nick.zoic.org/art/quicklogic-qorc-quickfeather-devkit/index.md

 [a bunch of sensors](https://github.com/QuickLogic-Corp/quick-feather-dev-board#key-features) (accelerometer, pressure sensor, MEMS mic).

-The board is a bit longer, with another 16 pin I/O connector on the end.
+The board is a bit longer than a regular feather, with another 16 pin I/O connector on the end.
 It's advertised as "compatible with 0.1" breadboards" but with those extra pins populated it will no longer fit in a normal breadboard unless you hang those off the end of the board.